"Numbers don't lie. Check the scoreboard." -Jay-Z

 Whether your goal is decreasing fat, building muscle, running better, or simply optimizing your health, you are flying blind if you don't measure at the start and along the way.

-From VO2 Max to Body Fat Testing, using the gold standard of body composition analysis, hydrostatic weighing; to testing your metabolism (Resting Metabolic Rate, or RMR); our tests will shed a lot of light on why you feel the way you feel or perform the way you do.
+Knowing your VO2 Max, Body Fat Testing, and Resting Metabolic Rate (RMR) will shed a lot of light on why you feel the way you feel or perform the way you do.

 Having this information and knowing what it means will help you make educated decisions for improving your overall health, performing better, and living a better life.